jkelvinc/TowerDefenseGame/README.md

 - a series of PathNodes that make up a Path
 - EnemySpawners that are linked to a specific Path

+Messaging/Events
+Messages/Events are registered/unregistered from the Event Manager All events can be found in GameEvents
+There are currently 3 events: StartGame, GameWon and GameLost

 Resources:
 https://opengameart.org/content/tower-sprite-tower-defense-asset-for-2d-games

 http://ask4asset.com/tower-defense-free-art-pack/